danobi/dxuuu.xyz/src/stack-symbolize.md

 % DWARF stack walks and fast symbolization for BPF

+**10/12/21 update: I have no immediate plans to work on this b/c I've recently switched jobs.
+If you're really dying to see this implemented maybe we can work something out.
+Just email me.**

 ## Background

 In this document we are proposing solutions for two separate but related